akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 there is a network partition present.
 Without new cluster formation disabled an isolated set of nodes could form a new cluster if all are restarted.

-For complete safety of the Initial Bootstrap it is recommended to set the `contact-point-discovery.required-contact-point-nr` setting to the exact number of nodes the initial startup of the cluster will be done.
+<a name="exact_contact_point"/>For complete safety of the Initial Bootstrap it is recommended to set the `contact-point-discovery.required-contact-point-nr`
+setting to the exact number of nodes the initial startup of the cluster will be done.
 For example, if starting a cluster with 4 nodes initially, and later scaling it out to many more nodes, be sure to set this setting to `4` for additional safety of the initial joining, even in face of an flaky discovery mechanism!